Full Length Research Article

 Keywords: Gelatin; Striped Catfish; Organoleptic; Toxic; Transglutaminase

 Catfish skin has the potential to be a source of gelatin to meet consumer needs for halal gelatin.
 According to [5], catfish skin produced a total protein content of >85% in gelatin with a yield value of 50.83%.
 One of the uses of fish gelatin is as a raw material for films.
-However, the use of fish gelatin in films still has drawbacks, it is very easy to damage, and the texture is easy to soften at room temperature [6,7].
+However, the use of fish gelatin in films still has drawbacks; it is very easy to damage, and the texture is easy to soften at room temperature [6,7].
 At present, many studies have been carried out to improve the functional properties of gelatin, one of which is the cross-linking method.
-Cross linking enzymatically with the addition of transglutaminase (TG), the enzyme plays a role in catalyzing the bond cross-linking between l-lysine and l-glutamine in gelatin so that it can improve the rheological properties of proteins [7,8].
+Cross-linking enzymatically with the addition of transglutaminase (TG), the enzyme plays a role in catalyzing the bond cross-linking between l-lysine and l-glutamine in gelatin, so that it can improve the rheological properties of proteins [7,8].

 Preparation of Striped Catfish Skin

-The skin of a large striped catfish (total body length 48.6 ± 1.9 cm with an average weight of 1.194 ± 27.0 grams) was cleaned from the remaining meat and fat by manual scrapping.
+The skin of a large striped catfish (total body length 48.6 ± 1.9 cm with an average weight of 1.194 ± 27.0 grams) was cleaned from the remaining meat and fat by manual scraping.
 The skin is washed with distilled water and stored in the freezer (-20°C).

 Gelatin Extraction